Meet the Faculty 2026

 Mercedes lives and writes in Las Vegas and is active in the horror and speculative fiction community.
 In addition to her writing, she has served as a senior fiction editor for Gamut Magazine and is a member of the Horror Writers Association and the Science Fiction and Fantasy Writers Association.

-Wander deeper into Miss Murder’s darkly whimsical worlds—books, blog, events and more here.
+Wander deeper into Miss Murder’s darkly whimsical worlds—books, blog, events and more on her website.

 Sessions: